The Conners

-Development on a spin-off began following the cancellation of Roseanne in May 2018, due to controversial comments by its star Roseanne Barr on Twitter.
-The next month, ABC ordered the series and confirmed the adult principal cast's involvement, while Kenney, McNamara and Rey were confirmed in August.
+A planned renewal for Roseanne's eleventh season was cancelled in May 2018, due to controversial tweets by its star Roseanne Barr on Twitter.
+The next month, ABC ordered a spin-off and confirmed the adult principal cast's involvement, while Kenney, McNamara and Rey were confirmed in August.

 The series premiered on October 16, 2018, airing in the Tuesday 8:00 p.m. slot its predecessor was scheduled to hold during the 2018–19 television season.
-On October 26, 2018, ABC ordered an extra episode, bringing the episode order to eleven.
+On October 26, 2018, ABC ordered an extra episode, bringing the episode number to eleven.

 On March 22, 2019, the series was renewed for a second season of 13 episodes.
-On May 14, 2019, ABC ordered six extra episodes, expanding the order to 19.
+On May 14, 2019, ABC ordered six extra episodes, expanding the number to 19.
 An additional episode was then ordered, with season 2 totaling 20 episodes.
 The second season premiered on September 24, 2019.
 On May 21, 2020, ABC renewed the series for a third season, and it was announced that season 3 would move from Tuesday to Wednesday, which premiered on October 21, 2020.
 On May 14, 2021, the series was renewed for a fourth season, which premiered on September 22, 2021.

 On May 13, 2022, the series was renewed for a fifth season, which premiered on September 21, 2022.
-On October 12, 2022, ABC expanded the series' fifth season to feature its largest season to date, ordering 22 episodes for the 2022–23 U.S. TV season, which is expected to conclude in May 2023.
+On October 12, 2022, ABC expanded the series' fifth season to feature its largest season to date, ordering 22 episodes for the 2022–23 U.S. TV season, which concluded on May 3, 2023.
+On May 16, 2023, the series was renewed for a sixth season, which premiered on February 7, 2024.
+On May 10, 2024, the series was renewed for a seventh and final season consisting of six episodes, which premiered on March 26, 2025.
+The series concluded with the final episode airing on April 23, 2025.

 Premise

 The show follows the Conners, a working-class family struggling to get by on modest household incomes.
-After the death of the original show's lead character Roseanne, they are forced to face the daily struggles of life in the fictional mid-state exurb of Lanford, Illinois, in a way they never have before.
+After the death of the original show's lead character, Roseanne, they continue to face the daily struggles of life in the fictional mid-state exurb of Lanford, Illinois.